Warren A. Sherman Elementary School

 Warren A. Sherman Elementary School is a public elementary school in Warwick, Rhode Island.This school is a Feinstein Leadership School.
-The school's principal is Charlee McElroy, and secretary is Kathryn Wickham.
+The school's principal is Ms. SanMartino, and secretary is Kathryn Wickham.
 Sherman educates students grade K-5.

 Mission statement

 The mission of Sherman School in partnership along with community staff and the students' parents to increase Sherman students' skills and education necessary to create enduring learners who will be productive, responsible citizens in a culturally diverse institute.
 The Sherman students will be respectful, responsible, and ready to learn each and every day.